Home › Posts › Dec 31, 2020 (updated Nov 16, 2022)

-If you're not familiar with the REST API of WordPress, it's a collection of endpoints built into WordPress that can be used to do just about everything you can do with WordPress - read posts, make posts, manage users, etc. If you go to
+The WP REST API is a collection of endpoints built into WordPress core that can be used to do just about everything you can do with WordPress in a browser: read posts, manage posts, manage users, etc. If you go to the

-/wp-json/ on any standard WordPress site, you should get a big block of JSON back with meta information and showing all the endpoints available.
+/wp-json/ route on any self-hosted WordPress site, you will get a big block of JSON back with meta information and and a list of all the endpoints available.

 One of those endpoints,

 /wp-json/wp/v2/posts, will show the latest published posts on the blog as JSON (ref).

 // ... truncated